stevna/BINF4241-group11/Assignment3/Answers.md

 ## Part 3
 ### Observer: Scorecard
-The following class diagram shows how we implemented the Scorecard with the Obeserver-Pattern.
+The following class diagram shows how we implemented the Scoreboard with the Obeserver-Pattern.
 ![Iterator](./img/observer_classdiagram_scoreboard.JPG)